MINOR IN AFRICAN STUDIES

 Requirements for the Minor in African Studies:

-As of 2019, AFST 250A will be a required course for a Minor in African Studies.
+As of 2019, AFST 250A is a required course for a Minor in African Studies.
 This will not apply to students who have declared a Minor prior to September 2019.

 FIRST & SECOND YEAR